ember-learn/guides-source/guides/release/tutorial/05-more-about-components.md

 <img src="/screenshots/05-more-about-components/rental-image@2x.png" alt="The <Rental::Image> component in action" width="1024" height="1129">

 This way, our `<Rental::Image>` component is not coupled to any specific rental property on the site.
-Of course, hard-coding problem still exists (we simply moved it to the `<Rental>` component), but we will deal with that soon.
+Of course, the hard-coding problem still exists (we simply moved it to the `<Rental>` component), but we will deal with that soon.
 We will limit all the hard-coding to the `<Rental>` component, so that we will have an easier time cleaning it up when we switch to fetching real data.

 In general, it is a good idea to add `...attributes` to the primary element in your component.
-This will allow for maximum flexibility, as the invoker may need to pass along classes for styling, or ARIA attributes to improve accessibility.
+This will allow for maximum flexibility, as the invoker may need to pass along classes for styling or ARIA attributes to improve accessibility.

 Let's write a test for our new component!

-Commit: Merge ember-learn/super-rentals-tutorial#73
-Copy edit pass

----